-Results are shown in Figure 8.
+Results are shown in Fig. 11.
 It can be seen that the algorithm quickly starts choosing movies that produce high scores which results in the overall mean score to go up and the regret to go down over time.
 Moreover, the variance of the picked movies also goes down over time as GP-UCB almost exclusively samples highly rated movies later on.
 Whereas the 10 most frequently sampled movies within the first 5 samples seem to be sampled closely to random, the most frequently sampled movies within the last 5 trials are movies that are generally highly rated.
 In the end, the algorithm has explored the input space well, learned the unknown preference function of the average user rather well, and returned movies that are on average highly rated.
-When we let the GP-UCB algorithm run over 200 trials in another, it started only sampling the movie "The Shawshank Redemption", which is the highest rated movie on the internet movie database.
+When we let the GP-UCB algorithm run over 200 trials, it frequently starts sampling the movie "The Shawshank Redemption", which is the highest rated movie on the internet movie database.

-7. Safe exploration-exploitation
+8. Safe exploration-exploitation

 Sometimes an exploration-exploitation scenario may come with additional requirements.
-For example, an additional requirement can be to avoid certain outputs as much as possible.
-Consider excitatory stimulation treatment, where the task is to stimulate the spinal chord in such a way that certain movements are achieved (Desautels, Choe, Gad, Nandra, Roy, Zhong, Tai, Edgerton, and Burdick, 2015).
-Here, it is important to stimulate the spinal chord such that optimal recovery is achieved, but not too much as this might lead to painful reactions within the patients.
+For example, one such requirement can be to avoid certain outputs.
+Consider excitatory stimulation treatment, where the task is to stimulate the spinal chord in such a way that certain movements are achieved (Desautels et al., 2015).
+Here, it is important to stimulate the spinal chord such that optimal recovery is obtained, but not too much as this might lead to painful reactions for the patients.

 Again, Gaussian process optimization methods can be used to learn the underlying function of what stimulation leads to which strength of reaction.
-However, an additional requirement now could be to avoid particularly reactions that result in pain.
-An algorithm that balances exploration and exploitation whilst avoiding certain outputs is called Safe Optimization (Sui, Gotovos, Burdick, and Krause, 2015).
+However, an additional requirement now is to avoid particularly reactions that result in pain.
+An algorithm that balances exploration and exploitation whilst avoiding certain outputs is called Safe Optimization (Sui, Gotovos, Burdick, & Krause, 2015).
 This algorithm adapts the Upper Confidence Bound approach described earlier to accommodate this additional requirement.
 It works by trading-off two different goals: Firstly, it keeps track of a set of safe options it considers to be above a given safe threshold (points currently showing a high likelihood of being above the threshold) and tries to expand this set as much as it can.
-Secondly, it maintains a set of potential maximizers (points of likely to produce high outcomes) that, if used as an input, would potentially achieve the highest output.
-It then chooses as the next input a point within the intersection of these two sets, that is a safe point that is either a maximizer or an expander that has the highest predictive variance and potentially expands the set of maximisers.
-This algorithm can also be set up to separate the optimization routine from a given set of constraints as described by (Berkenkamp, Krause, and Schoellig, 2016).
-For technical details, we refer the interested reader to Sui et al. (2015).
+Secondly, it maintains a set of potential maximizers (points likely to produce high outcomes) that, if used as an input, would potentially achieve the highest output.
+It then chooses as the next input a point within the intersection of these two sets, that is a safe point that is either a maximizer or an expander that has the highest predictive variance and potentially expands the set of maximizers.
+This algorithm can also be adapted to separate the objective function from a set of constraints as described by Berkenkamp, Krause, and Schoellig (2016).